MySQL and partitioning tables with millions of rows

 Now we are going to add our new primary key, and tell MySQL to partition, with HASH, by device_id.
 We also specify the option, partitions, to tell MySQL how many partitions we want it to use.
 I believe the limit is 1024.

-partition BY HASH(device_id)
+partition by HASH(device_id)

 partitions 200